+We now consider the case where one of the branches at the centre of T has at least $\ell - k$ vertices.
+This is so many that we can find a card showing all the other branches at the centre in their entirety, which then reduces the problem to reconstructing the large branch.
+In order to do this, we will move the "centre" one step inside the branch and continue doing this until no branch at the new centre is too big.
+This collection of branches can be reconstructed by essentially applying the proof of the previous lemma with minor modifications.
+Importantly, the condition that T has small diameter ensures that we do not have to take too many steps away from the true centre.
 The following lemma sets up for this process.
 We shall call a branch i-heavy if it contains at least $\ell - k - i$ vertices (a heavy branch is 0-heavy), and say it is outward if it does not contain the centre of the tree.
-When we wish to talk about a branch at a vertex within a specific card, we will call it a partial branch to emphasise that it need to not be a branch of T. Recall that $r := n - \ell$ .
+When we wish to talk about a branch at a vertex within a specific card, we will call it a partial branch to emphasise that it need to not be a branch of T. Recall that $r := n - \ell$.

-Lemma 19.
-Let T be a tree with even diameter k - 1 (where $k < \ell - \frac{2n-1}{3}$ is odd) and central vertex c, and suppose we are given only the cards in $\mathcal{D}{\ell}(T)$ that contain a copy of $P_k$ .
-For any $0 \le i \le (k-1)/2$ ,
+Lemma 18.
+Let T be a tree with even diameter k - 1 (where $k < \ell - \frac{2n-1}{3}$) and central vertex c, and suppose we are given exactly the cards in $\mathcal{D}{\ell}(T)$ that contain a copy of P_k .
+For any $0 \le i \le (k-1)/2$,

-- (i) each vertex can have at most one i-heavy branch; - (ii) there is at most one vertex $c_i$ at distance i from c with an i-heavy outward branch; - (iii) we can recognise whether there is a vertex $c_i$ at distance i from c with an i-heavy outward branch; - (iv) if there is such a $c_i$ , then we can find a card among those we are given on which we can identify $c_i$ and the root of its i-heavy branch, and all smaller branches at $c_i$ are present in their entirety.
+- (i) each vertex can have at most one i-heavy branch; - (ii) there is at most one vertex c_i at distance i from c with an i-heavy outward branch; - (iii) we can recognise whether there is a vertex c_i at distance i from c with an i-heavy outward branch; - (iv) if there is such a c_i , then we can find a card among those we are given on which we can identify c_i and the root of its i-heavy branch, and all smaller branches at c_i are present in their entirety.
 In particular, we can completely determine the isomorphism classes of all of these smaller branches.